What Benefits will Your Organization Realize when it Discovers the Importance of Empowering Employees?

 When given the autonomy that allows them to make a difference to product or service outcomes, employees will produce higher-quality work.
 The finished product becomes a matter of personal pride, and the benefits for both the customer and the employee will become self-evident.
 The real benefit to the organization of increasing quality is a respective upturn in customer loyalty, which directly leads to increased revenues.

 Various studies have shown that empowered employees are more satisfied in their work, and less likely to seek employment elsewhere.
 This decreases employment costs and the need for training of new staff.

-Toyota hands over responsibilities of identifying and solving production problems to its shop-floor employees.
-They are encouraged to solve cause rather than firefight symptoms, and management know that workers are best-positioned to do so.
+Toyota is another organization that has an empowerment culture.
+It hands over responsibilities of identifying and solving production problems to its shop floor employees.
+They are encouraged to solve cause rather than firefight symptoms, and management know that workers are best positioned to do so.
 This responsibility runs so deep that any worker can halt the production line.

 Toyota conducts an anonymous employee satisfaction survey every two years, and its latest results show that employee satisfaction in all areas is the highest it has ever been at between 69.2% (shop floor) and 73.9% (administrative and engineering).